 At the start of the program, an eligible building owner who demonstrates early compliance with the Clean Buildings Standard may receive a one-time base incentive payment of $.85 per sq. ft, excluding parking, unconditioned or semi-conditioned spaces.
 This amount has increased to $2.00 per sq. ft. plus $0.05 per kBTU of energy saved over 15 EUI.
 The new incentive calculation is limited at 50% of the cost of energy efficiency measures being implemented from the energy audit.
 Current approved applicants can select the calculation that works best for their project.
 This table shows a comparison on the calculation of the new incentive amount and old incentive amount.

-Sample Tier 1 Incentive Program Calculation, Enhancement
+Sample Tier 1 Incentive program calculation

 Original calculation | Enhanced calculation | |